 Using the survival rates from the high end of the range, .04 expected adults were captured in tadpole collections and .22 in metamorph collections per hour of labor.
 The mean of adult toads caught with traps per half hour was .39.
 This shows that cane toad trapping was more effective based on overall expected adults caught.
 The variance of the distribution of each method was also calculated, resulting in that trapping adult toads had the least amount of variance over all.

 Trapping adult toads was found to be most effective in cane toad eradication and also the most probable means of catching individuals.
 This study agrees with previous research that suggests the most effective measures of cane toad eradication target adult populations and not other life stages.

 Biology | Environmental Sciences | Forest Sciences

 Miller, Matthew, "Effectiveness of Cane Toad Eradication Methods: Arakwal National Park" (2006).
 Independent Study Project (ISP) Collection.
-Paper 324.
+324.